vertexproject/synapse/docs/synapse/devopsguide.rst

 Synapse services and tooling assumes that IP and Port combinations registered with the AHA service are reachable.
 This example shows a way to connect to the Cortex from **outside** of the Kubernetes cluster without resolving service information via Aha.
 Communication between services inside of the cluster does not need to go through these steps.
-These does assume that your local environment has the Python synapse package available.
+This does assume that your local environment has the Python synapse package available.

 First add a user to the Cortex: